Azure-Samples/hdinsight-migration/MapRMigration/Instructions/1-KafkaMigration.md

 1. On the **Basics** tab of the **Create virtual network** page, enter the following settings, and then select **Next : IP Addresses**:

+    > [!NOTE]
+    > In this table, replace the **9999** with the suffix that was generated to uniquely identify your resources as part of the lab setup.

     | Field | Value|
     |-|-|
     | Subscription | Select your subscription |